itsthatblackhat/J.A.R.V.I.S-O/JarvisoBrain/readme.md

 ## 1. Project Structure

-The project is organized into different directories, each representing a specific functionality or region of the brain.
-Here's an overview:
+The project is organized into different directories, each representing a specific functionality or region of the brain:

 - `BrainRegions`: Contains different brain regions like the `AuditoryCortex`, `VisualCortex`, `PrefrontalCortex`, etc.
 - `Neurons`: Houses various neuron implementations like `SensoryNeurons`, `MotorNeurons`, and `Interneurons`.